-1. Background on diffuse interfaces, image processing, and convex splitting methods.
+I. Background on Diffuse Interfaces, Image Processing, and Convex Splitting Methods.
 Diffuse interface models in Euclidean space are often built around the Ginzburg-Landau (GL) functional where W is a double well potential.
 For example, $W(u) = \frac{1}{4}(u^2 - 1)^2$ has minimizers at plus and minus one.
-The operator $\nabla$ denotes the spatial gradient operator, and the first term in GL is $\epsilon/2$ times the $H^1$ seminorm of u.
-The small parameter $\epsilon$ represents a spatial scale, the diffuse interface scale.
+The operator ∇ denotes the spatial gradient operator, and the first term in GL is $\epsilon/2$ times the H^1 seminorm of u.
+The small parameter ε represents a spatial scale, the diffuse interface scale.

-$$GL(u) = \frac{\epsilon}{2} \int |\nabla u|^2 dx + \frac{1}{\epsilon} \int W(u) dx,$$
+(1.1) $$GL(u) = \frac{\epsilon}{2} \int |\nabla u|^2 dx + \frac{1}{\epsilon} \int W(u) dx,$$

 The model is called "diffuse interface" because there is a competition between the two terms in the energy functional.
-Upon minimization of this functional, the double well will force u to go to either one or minus one; however, the $H^1$ term forces u to have some smoothness, thereby removing sharp jumps between the two minima of W. The resulting minimization leads to regions where u is approximately one, regions where it is approximately minus one, and a very thin, $O(\epsilon)$ scale transition region between the two.
+Upon minimization of this functional, the double well will force u to go to either one or minus one; however, the H^1 term forces u to have some smoothness, thereby removing sharp jumps between the two minima of W. The resulting minimization leads to regions where u is approximately one, regions where it is approximately minus one, and a very thin $O(\epsilon)$ scale transition region between the two.
 Thus the minimizer appears to have two phases with an interface between them.
 For this reason such models are often referred to as "phase field" models when one considers dynamic evolution equations built around this energy functional.
 There are several interesting features of GL minimizers.
 For example, the transition region between the two phases typically has some length associated with it, and the GL functional is roughly proportional to this length.
 This can be made rigorous by considering the notion of Gamma convergence of the GL functional.
-It is known to converge [36] to the TV seminorm,
+It is known to converge [50] to the TV seminorm,

-$$GL(u) \to{\Gamma} C|u|{TV}$$ .
+$$GL(u) \to{\Gamma} C|u|{TV}.$$

-Diffuse interface models with spatial gradient operators are multiscale because several length scales exist in the model, the smallest being the diffuse interface scale $\epsilon$ .
-The construction of the GL functional requires $\epsilon$ to have units of length so that the two terms have balanced units.
+Diffuse interface models with spatial gradient operators are multiscale because several length scales exist in the model, the smallest being the diffuse interface scale ε .
+The construction of the GL functional requires ε to have units of length so that the two terms have balanced units.
 Also, note that the double well typically restricts u to take on integral order values (between zero and one).

-Multiple time scales exist in evolution equations that make use of this functional.
-The most common examples are the Allen-Cahn equation, which is the $L^2$ gradient descent of this functional, and the Cahn-Hilliard equation, which is a gradient descent in the $H^{-1}$ inner product.
-Recent work has gone into developing efficient numerical schemes to track these dynamics [35, 50, 34, 8]; the same ideas can be used to speed up variational algorithms based on these functionals.
+Multiple time scales exist in evolution equations arising from the functional (1.1).
+The most common examples are the Allen-Cahn equation, which is the L^2 gradient descent of this functional, and the Cahn-Hilliard equation, which is a gradient descent in the H^{-1} inner product.
+Recent work has gone into developing efficient numerical schemes to track these dynamics [49, 82, 48, 9]; the same ideas can be used to speed up variational algorithms based on these functionals.

 1.1.
-The connection between GL and image processing.
+The Connection between GL and Image Processing.
 Perhaps the most important motivation for the method proposed in this paper is the existing literature on the use of the GL functional in image processing.
 We review some of that literature for the reader not directly familiar with it to better motivate the choice of methods proposed here.
 The GL functional is sometimes used in image processing as an alternative or a relative to the TV seminorm.
 Because of the Gamma convergence, these two functionals can sometimes be interchanged.
-Moreover, the highest order term in the GL functional is purely quadratic allowing for fast minimization schemes in some problems.
-Recent advances in TV minimization procedures, e.g., split Bregman and graph cut methods [31, 16], have made this less necessary; nevertheless there are cases where the pure TV case is not enough and the diffuse interface version may be a simpler method.
+Moreover, the highest order term in the GL functional is purely quadratic, allowing for fast minimization schemes in some problems.
+Recent advances in TV minimization procedures, e.g., split Bregman and graph cut methods [40, 19], have made this less necessary; nevertheless there are cases where the pure TV case is not enough and the diffuse interface version may be a simpler method.